-After a WUR non-AP STA negotiates WUR service with a WUR AP, the WUR non-AP STA may switch from WUR Mode to WUR Mode Suspend or switch from WUR Mode Suspend to WUR Mode by initiating and completing a successful frame exchange, which includes a WUR Mode Setup frame with Action Type field of the carrying WUR Mode element set to “Enter WUR Mode Suspend” or “Enter WUR Mode” from the WUR non-AP STA and an Ack frame from the WUR AP.
+After a WUR non-AP STA has negotiated WUR service with a WUR AP, the WUR non-AP STA may switch from WUR Mode to WUR Mode Suspend or switch from WUR Mode Suspend to WUR Mode by using the PCR component to initiate and complete a successful frame exchange, which includes a WUR Mode Setup frame with Action Type field of the carrying WUR Mode element set to “Enter WUR Mode Suspend” or “Enter WUR Mode” from the WUR non-AP STA and an Ack frame from the WUR AP.

-The Action Type field in the WUR Mode element of the WUR Mode setup frame sent by the WUR non-AP STA in this frame exchange indicates the status that the STA shall adopt upon successful completion of the frame exchange.
+The Action Type field in the WUR Mode element of the WUR Mode setup frame sent by the PCR component of the WUR non-AP STA in this frame exchange indicates the status that the STA shall adopt upon successful completion of the frame exchange.

-After a WUR non-AP STA negotiates WUR service with a WUR AP, the WUR non-AP STA may teardown WUR service by initiating and completing a successful frame exchange, which includes a WUR Mode Teardown frame from the WUR non-AP STA and an Ack frame from the WUR AP.
+After a WUR non-AP STA negotiates WUR service with a WUR AP, the WUR non-AP STA may teardown WUR service by using the PCR component to initiate and complete a successful frame exchange, which includes a WUR Mode Teardown frame from the WUR non-AP STA and an Ack frame from the WUR AP.

-After a WUR non-AP STA negotiates WUR service with a WUR AP, the WUR AP may teardown WUR service by initiating and completing a successful frame exchange, which includes a WUR Mode Teardown frame from the WUR AP and an Ack frame from the WUR non-AP STA.

-non-AP STA operation
+After a WUR non-AP STA negotiates WUR service with a WUR AP, the WUR AP may teardown WUR service by using the PCR component to initiate and complete a successful frame exchange, which includes a WUR Mode Teardown frame from the WUR AP and an Ack frame from the WUR non-AP STA.31.5.2 non-AP STA operation

-The WURx of a WUR STA can be in one of two states: — WURx Awake: the WURx of the WUR non-AP STA is fully powered. — WURx Doze: the WURx of the WUR non-AP STA is not able to receive WUR frame.
+The WURx of a WUR non-AP STA can be in one of two states: — WURx Awake: the WURx of the WUR non-AP STA is fully powered to receive WUR frame. — WURx Doze: the WURx of the WUR non-AP STA is not able to receive WUR frame.

-A WUR non-AP STA enters WUR Mode to enable its PCR to sleep for extended periods and enable its WURx to receive WUR frame from the WUR AP.
+NOTE 1 – The PCR component of a WUR non-AP STA can be in awake or doze state as defined in 11.2.1 (General).

+NOTE 2 – The PCR component of a WUR non-AP STA can be in active mode or power save (PS) mode as defined in 11.2.3.2 (STA power management modes).

 If a WUR non-AP STA is in WUR Mode, then:

-the WUR non-AP STA shall be in WURx awake state during the ON Duration of the duty cycle schedule agreed between WUR AP and WUR non-AP STA if the WUR non-AP STA is in the doze state
+The WURx of the WUR non-AP STA shall be in WURx awake state during the ON Duration of the duty cycle schedule agreed between WUR AP and WUR non-AP STA if the PCR component of the WUR non-AP STA is in the doze state.

-The WUR non-AP STA may be in WURx doze state after a successful frame exchange with the WUR AP, which informs the WUR AP that the WUR non-AP STA is the awake state
+The WURx of the WUR non-AP STA may be in WURx doze state after the WUR non-AP STA uses the PCR component to complete a successful frame exchange with the WUR AP, which informs the WUR AP that the PCR component of the WUR non-AP STA is the awake state.

-the WUR non-AP STA may not listen for Beacon frame if the WUR non-AP STA is in PS mode (see 11.2.3.1 (General)
+The WUR non-AP STA may not listen for Beacon frame if the PCR component of the WUR non-AP STA is in PS mode (see 11.2.3.1 (General).

+The existing negotiated service period between WUR AP and WUR non-AP STA for the WUR non-AP STA’s PCR schedule is suspended:

-the WUR non-AP STA may not be in the awake state during the negotiated service period of PCR schedule between the WUR AP and the WUR non-AP STA
+The PCR component of the WUR non-AP STA may not be in the awake state during the negotiated service period of PCR schedule between the WUR AP and the WUR non-AP STA.

-The parameters of the negotiated service period for the WUR non-AP STA’s PCR schedule between the WUR AP and the WUR non-AP STA are maintained by the WUR non-AP STA
+The parameters of the negotiated service period for the WUR non-AP STA’s PCR schedule between the WUR AP and the WUR non-AP STA are maintained by the WUR non-AP STA.